mako-framework/mcp/README.md

 ### Visual Studio Code

-To use the MCP server with Visual Studio Code, add the following to your `.vscode/mcp.json` file:
+To use an MCP server with Visual Studio Code, add the following to your `.vscode/mcp.json` file:

 ```json
 {